davidddeveloper/alx-interview/0x02-minimum_operations/README.md

 > imagine a function that takes a positive integer argument n and calls itself, each times it decrement n and print it out until n is zero (`break point`)
 >
 > now imagine calling that function and passing 4 as the argument for n.
 What do you think will happen?
-> This is what the stacking would look like and I thing the image is self explanatory - the function that call itself will have to wait for itself `the clone` to finish before continuing itself. - `synchronous` So it keeps stacking until the break point is reached.
+> This is what the stacking would look like and I think the image is self explanatory - the function that call itself will have to wait for itself `the clone` to finish before continuing itself. - `synchronous` So it keeps stacking until the break point is reached.
 When the break point is reached the function rolls back to execute other part of the code after the call to itself.
 >
 > ![code_stacking](https://github.com/user-attachments/assets/d7df4850-82dd-43c5-b355-10760b9cb29e)